at the basic perspective of Zen

 In the perspective of Dualism, the physical and mental aspects are separable, while according to Nonduality, it is not possible to separate the mental from the physical, thus the three domains of the Triloka are inseparable.

-The phenomenon of Voice is the most apparent expression of Nonduality of the two aspects of body and mind.
+The phenomenon of Voice is the most apparent expression of Nonduality (of the two aspects of body and mind).
 Voice employs the physical process of creating vibrations for the purpose of conveying a mental message.
 Spoken words convey meaning, and the nature of meaning is mental.
-In fact, we can discern the level of intellect of the speaker through the contents of spoken words - and equally importnat, we can discern also emotions within uttered words, such as anger, calmness, depression, etc.
+In fact, we can discern the level of intellect of the speaker through the contents of their spoken words - and equally importnat, we can discern also emotions within uttered words, such as anger, calmness, depression, etc.

 Dualism in Zen koan: